API reference

 All API resources have support for bulk fetches through “list” API methods.
 These methods share a common structure and accept the parameters limit, starting_after, and ending_before.

-Both starting_after and ending_before accept an existing object ID value and allow to list objects after or before the given object.
+Both starting_after and ending_before accept an existing object ID value and allow you to list objects after or before the given object.
 You can use either the starting_after or ending_before parameter, but not both simultaneously.

 limit optional, default is 10